RESEARCH STARTER

 People

-With more than 8.335 million inhabitants (according to a July 1, 2022 US Census Bureau estimate), New York City is the nation's most populous city.
+With more than 8.478 million inhabitants (according to a US Census Bureau American Community Survey 2024 estimate), New York City is the nation's most populous city.
 It is also a city of remarkable ethnic, racial, and religious diversity, due to New York's status as the most important East Coast port of entry for immigrants.
-According to 2022 estimates, more than 36.3 percent of the city's inhabitants were born in other countries.
+According to 2019–23 estimates, more than 36.5 percent of the city's inhabitants were born in other countries.

 Much of the city's growth came following the American Civil War, as immigrants from Eastern and Southern Europe sought better lives in the United States.
 In the twentieth century, a large number of African Americans moved northward to New York to escape Jim Crow laws and widespread racial segregation in the South.
 During the 1920s, they established the cultural movement known as the "Harlem Renaissance," producing many significant works of literature, art, and music (particularly jazz) in the process.
 Hispanic, Asian, and African immigration all became important in the twentieth century.
 This diversity is reflected today in New York's many distinct neighborhoods, such as Chinatown, Little Italy, Greenwich Village, and others.

 No single ethnic or racial group dominates New York's population.
-According to 2022 estimates from the US Census Bureau, White people make up 31.2 percent of the population, representing a wide variety of ethnic backgrounds.
-The African American population comprises 23.1 percent of the population.
-Other major groups include Hispanic or Latino people (29 percent) of any race and Asian Americans (14.5 percent).
-More than 1.49 million people identify as "some other race," according to the 2022 estimates.
+According to 2024 ACS estimates, White people make up 30.7 percent of the population, representing a wide variety of ethnic backgrounds.
+The Black population comprises 20 percent of the population.
+Other major groups include Hispanic or Latino people (28.7 percent) of any race and Asian Americans (15.1 percent).
+About 11.6 percent of the population claim two or more races.

 New Yorkers are known for their immense loyalty to their home city, as shown in the number of songs, movies, books, and plays in which the city itself appears as a central character.
 One important example is the song "New York, New York," which became a popular standard as performed by Frank Sinatra.
 Another is the 2009 hit song "Empire State of Mind" by Jay-Z and Alicia Keys.